Models of protein production along the cell cycle: an investigation of possible sources of noise: Impact of Random Partitioning

 \end{itemize}

-By summing the number of mRNAs for each group (Equations~(\ref{eq:mrna-first-group}) and~(\ref{eq:mrna-second-group})), it follows the total number of mRNAs present at time $s\in[0,\tau_{D}[$:
+By summing the number of mRNAs for each group (Equations~\eqref{eq:mrna-first-group} and~\eqref{eq:mrna-second-group}), it follows the total number of mRNAs present at time $t\in[0,\tau_{D}[$:

-This description of the dynamic of $M_{s}$, together with the equilibrium hypothesis which implies that $M_{0}\overset{\mathcal{D}}{=}M_{\tau_{D}}$, allows to prove the next proposition. \begin{prop} At equilibrium, the concentration of mRNAs at time $s\in[0,\tau_{D}[$ of the cell cycle is
+This description of the dynamic of $M_{t}$, together with the steady state hypothesis which implies that $M_{0}\overset{\mathcal{D}}{=}M_{\tau_{D}}$, allows to prove the next proposition. \begin{prop} At steady state, the concentration of mRNAs at time $t\in[0,\tau_{D}[$ of the cell cycle is

-\end{prop} \begin{proof} By taking the mean of Equation~(\ref{eq:M_s-1}), it follows for any time $s$ of the cell cycle:
+\end{prop} \begin{proof} By taking the mean of Equation~\eqref{eq:M_s-1}, it follows for any time $t$ of the cell cycle:

 Since all $\left(E_{\sigma_{1}}^{i}\right)_{i}$ are i.i.d. and independent of $M_{0}$, the first term is given by

 For the second term, one has to remark that as $\mathcal{N}$ is a MPPP, $\mathcal{N}\left(\Delta_{\tau_{D}-}\right)$ is a Poisson random variable (Proposition~1.13.a of \cite{robert_stochastic_2010}).
 The parameter of this Poisson random variable is given by